Power Rangers

 The inciting incident occurs at 15 minutes when Billy detonates explosives at the old mine, revealing the Power Coins.
 The five teens each take a coin, unknowingly setting their destinies in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The five teens make the conscious choice to return to the ship and begin training as Rangers, committing to the journey despite their fears and doubts., moving from reaction to action.
+This indicates the protagonist's commitment to The five teens make the conscious choice to return to the ship and begin training as Rangers, committing to the journey despite their fears and doubts., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Billy is dead.
 The team has failed.
 Rita is unleashing Goldar on Angel Grove.
-All is lost - the whiff of death is literal as the heart of the team stops beating., indicates the protagonist at their lowest point.
+All is lost - the whiff of death is literal as the heart of the team stops beating., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 The Rangers' genuine connection as a family brings Billy back to life and allows them all to morph for the first time.
 They realize the power came from within them all along - from their bond, not individual worthiness., demonstrating the transformation achieved throughout the journey.